 Strengthening the Collaboration between Public Health and Criminal Justice to Prevent Violence, Deborah Prothrow-Stith, Journal of Law, Medicine & Ethics (number 1 , page, 82), Boston, MA: March 22, 2004.
 Copyright © 2004 Gale Group, Inc. and American Society of Law, Medicine & Ethics.

-TEEN DATING VIOLENCE AS A PUBLIC HEALTH ISSUE, Children's Safety Network, Waltham, MA: February 2012.
+Teen Dating Violence AS A PUBLIC HEALTH ISSUE, Children's Safety Network, Waltham, MA: February 2012.
+See companion resource guide.

 TESTING A PUBLIC HEALTH APPROACH TO GUN VIOLENCE ~ AN EVALUATION OF CROWN HEIGHTS SAVE OUR STREETS, A REPLICATION OF THE CURE VIOLENCE MODEL, Sarah Picard-Fritsche and Lenore Cerniglia, Center for Court Innovation, New York, NY: 2012.